 As a young man, Jacob moved with his parents to near Scio, Harrison County, OH.
 He had the name "Minerd" as a young man, but it was shortened over the years to Miner or Minor.

 On July 9, 1831, in Columbiana County, OH, Jacob married Julia Ann "Julianna" Forney (1813-1888).
 She was the daughter of Nicholas and Elizabeth (Sponsailer) Forney.
-John Shaffer, who performed the wedding ceremony, noted that both he and she were residents of Unity Township.
-A copy of Shaffer's marriage certificate (seen here) is on file today at the county courthouse in Lisbon.
+John Shaffer, who performed the wedding ceremony, noted that both husband and wife were residents of Unity Township.
+A copy of Minor marriage certificate (seen here) is on file today at the county courthouse in Lisbon.

 (Interestingly, the Miner and Forney families must have been close, as Jacob’s brother Joseph married Julianna's sister Elizabeth Forney, and nephew Andrew Miner married Julianna's niece, Margaret Forney.)

 Jacob and Julianna had 15 children, beginning in about 1834 – Uriah Minor, Elizabeth Minerd, Daniel Miner, Ann Minerd, Joseph Miner, Simon Miner, Sarah Leiby, Eliza Jane Mathany, Samuel Miner, John Minor, Viola Cox, Caroline Musser and three others not yet identified.

 They resided in Unity Township, Columbiana County when the federal census was taken in 1850.
 (A partial image of their entry is seen here).